afruth/testfund/design-doc.md

 The user will press the login button and the same workflow as above will be followed.
 Upon logging in, the user will be redirected to the List of Requests page

 ####Posting a request
-From the List of Request page, the user will be able to press a Post request button (proeminent)
+From the List of Request page, the user will be able to press a Post request button (proeminent).
+Upon clicking the buton, he will be redirected to the **Add a Request** page.

 ##The economy
 1. There will be an open economy.
 Tokens will be given at registration.
 We could set the number of tokens like that: initial tokens should be enough to pay 5 testers.
 There should be a minimum token value of 100 per test.
 Therefore initial token amount should be 500.